 - Jazz Guitar

-The two guitar types suitable for a young beginner are:
+The two guitar types suitable for a young beginner are a Classical Nylon String Guitar or an Electric Guitar.

-Classical Nylon String and Electric.
-The jazz guitar is not typically manufactured in kid sizes and the acoustic steel string is out of the question because of its strings.
-Steel strings are hard to press down.
+The Acoustic Steel String Guitar is difficult to play for beginners.
+The steel strings are hard to press down.
 They cut into untrained fingertips and are frustrating and painful for children to learn on.